Choosing which islands to visit for a Greek island-hopping itinerary can be quite a daunting (but exciting) challenge.

 Athens, Santorini, Milos: Greek Island Hopping Itinerary

 So there you have my suggestions for a wonderful island-hopping round amongst the Greek Islands.
 A truly special corner of the world, offering a summer destination like no other.
 Charming whitewashed villages, unusual beaches and sublime food, island hopping in Greece is one of my favourite trips ever.
+And don’t forget, if these islands don’t suit – then why not check out my guide to lesser known Greek islands here?

 I do hope this guide has been helpful and has covered your questions and thoughts for planning a Greek island hopping itinerary?